antonhornquist/Grrr-sc/README.md

 		* GRMultiToggleView - An array of vertical or horizontal toggles of the same size.
 * GRController - Abstract superclass.
 Represents a device that may attach to and control part of or an entire view.
-	* GRMonomeApp - Abstract class for [monome](http://monome.org) controller apps.
+	* GRMonome - Abstract class for [monome](http://monome.org) controllers.
-		* GRMonome64App - An 8x8 monome app.
+		* GRMonome64 - An 8x8 monome.
-		* GRMonomeV128App - An 8x16 monome app.
+		* GRMonomeV128 - An 8x16 monome.
-		* GRMonomeH128App - A 16x8 monome app.
+		* GRMonomeH128 - A 16x8 monome.
-		* GRMonome256App - An 8x16 monome app.
+		* GRMonome256 - An 8x16 monome.
 	* GRScreenGrid - An on-screen controller of user definable size.
 Button events may be triggered with mouse and keyboard.

 ## Extending Grrr